RuiMartins1996/VectorizedAdjoint/README.md

 Usage:
 ============================================================
 For usage of VectorizedAdjoint, please refer to the user's guide, as well as the example programs containing drivers and makefiles which can be used as templates.
+The user's guide is in doc/build/html/index.html.
+Run it in a browser.

-How to run the examples:
+How to build the examples:
 ============================================================
-    cd examples/VanDerPol
+    cd examples/ExampleFolder
     mkdir build
     cmake -S . -B ./build
     cd build
     make
-    ./vanderpol <tolerance>

-    cd examples/GeneralizedLotkaVolterra:
-    mkdir build
-    cmake -S . -B ./build
-    cd build
-    make
-    ./lotka <tolerance> <N>
+    ./executable_name <command_line_arguments> <...>